I posit that the four pillars of a happy life are encapsulated in these 4 verbs:

 The 4 verbs, if that’s all we did in our lives would describe a simple life with low expectations and a higher probability of not being unhappy for a longer period of time.
 When the big 4 are applied to a complex life with high aspirations, sadly they are not sufficient for a happy life; they can lead to a less frantic life which is a step in the right direction, but what about the other 9 million steps to happiness?

-The big 4 contribute toward a healthy life which is a precondition for happiness; but they are not enough.
-If you are sick, whatever else you have will hardly move the happiness needle — unless of course you are a stoic.
+The big 4 contribute to a healthy life which is a precondition for happiness, but they are not enough.
+If you are sick, whatever else you have will hardly move the happiness needle — unless of course, you are a stoic.

 I think I am losing my own argument.
 It is obvious I need some help from professional philosophers…